codewithenes/codewithenes/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Enes Özkan
 ==================================================================================================================================

-Front-End Developer
+Developer
 -----------------

-I'm a Frontend Developer focused on building user-friendly interfaces using modern web technologies.
-Clean code, functionality, and sustainability are among my top priorities.
-I aim to create value in the digital world through simplicity, consistency, and continuous growth.
-Actively seeking opportunities to leverage my skills in **Web development** to create impactful digital solutions.
+I actively take part in web development projects, contributing to both front-end and back-end tasks to deliver end-to-end solutions.
+I have experience with software development methodologies such as Agile and Waterfall.
+Additionally, I possess academic knowledge in multi-criteria decision-making techniques (e.g., TOPSIS, Entropy).
+I am a developer who is open to teamwork, eager to learn, and focused on problem-solving.

 * 🌍  I'm based in Ankara, TR

 * ✉️  You can contact me at [eneszkan11@gmail.com](mailto:eneszkan11@gmail.com)
-* 🧠  I'm currently work on my own App named Rezervly (Rezervly.com.tr).
+* 🧠  I'm currently work on AI-powered Shopify tool named GUIDE.